DongzeHE/Succinct-structure/Task 2 — bit-vector select/README.md

 4. `overhead()`: overhead() function returns the bits used to store the select_support object.

-`select_evaluation.R` file evaluate the profiles of bit-vector select operation.
-It first generates some random bit-vectors with different size, and plot the relations between bit-vector size and run time or overhead.
+`select_evaluation.R` file evaluates the profiles of the bit-vector select operation.
+It first generates some random bit-vectors with different size, and plot the relations between bit-vector size and run time or overhead of select operation.
 The result shows that the runtime of select operation is `O(logn)`, and the overhead is `n+o(n)`